Deuteronomy 34

 The death of Moses in the final chapter of Deuteronomy brings to mind the dispute over his body in Jude 1:9.

-Jude is alluding to a story which comes from the Testament of Moses.
-This is a Jewish writing that originated at the beginning of the first century.
-There are elements to this legend that have also popped up in other various writings.
-Jewish commentary reports a dispute that occurred an hour before Moses’ death between Michael, the archangel of God and Samma’el, the archangel of death (also known as Satan, the accuser, in the NT).
+Jude is alluding to a story that comes from the Testament of Moses.
+This is a Jewish writing (non-biblical) that originated at the beginning of the first century.
+Elements of this legend have also popped up in other various writings.
+Jewish commentary reports a dispute that occurred an hour before Moses’ death between Michael, the archangel of God, and Samma’el, the archangel of death (also known as Satan, the accuser, in the New Testament).
 Legend has it that Moses’ tomb was put under Michael’s authority and that he was assigned to bury Moses’ body.
 Satan claimed it as his own which led to the dispute.

 Jewish New Testament Commentary